Oversize Load

 The Process of Shipping an Oversized Load

-The process of shipping oversized loads is much different than other transports.
+The process of relocating oversized loads is much different than other transports.
 Apart from the load permit that it will require, It definitely takes experience as well as the right shipping equipment and technologies to successfully manage such a tedious delivery.
 When oversized cargo is improperly secured and loaded, it can cause load shifting.
 If this happens, everyone on the road is at risk.
 Shifting can destabilize your truck causing an accident or even allowing the oversized cargo to fall off the truck completely.
-At times, oversized loads can be shipped at night, you'll have to ensure the oversized truck transport lights are all working including those of the escorts and pilot vehicles in the front and rear of the load.
+At times, oversized loads can be moved at night, you'll have to ensure the oversized truck transport lights are all working including those of the escorts and pilot vehicles in the front and rear of the load.
 This is to ensure good visibility.
-It's best to ship oversized at those times when the volume of traffic is low, such as public holidays or weekends.
-However, this does not mean you won't follow the standard shipping procedure including using an escort vehicle and flag.
+It's best to move oversized at those times when the volume of traffic is low, such as public holidays or weekends.
+However, this does not mean you won't follow the standard hauling procedure including using an escort vehicle and flag.
 The movement of oversized loads may sometimes require temporary road closures or partial closure of some lanes to avoid hazards during the highway travel.
 You need to get clearance from local office authorities and carry the appropriate signage on the load.

 Reliable transport companies provide insurance coverage on all their shipping services.
 In most cases, this insurance covers the entire value of your cargo.
 Make sure you ask the transporter about their insurance policy before hiring them for the job.
 Having this protection is especially important with such detailed shipping services.

 A1 Auto Transport is the go-to company when it comes to handling and shipping oversized loads.
 We have the best trailers, trucks, carriers, and safety equipment to handle all your oversized moves.
 We adhere to the rules, guidelines, and requirements of the Department of Transportation (DOT).
-We ship all types of tractors, bulldozers, dump trucks, excavators, conveyors, construction equipment, construction materials, threshers, bailers, boats, storage tanks, harvesters, and others, no matter the load width or height.
+We relocate all types of tractors, bulldozers, dump trucks, excavators, conveyors, construction equipment, construction materials, threshers, bailers, boats, storage tanks, harvesters, and others, no matter the load width or height.
 Whether you are moving them from one job site to the other or from the assembly lines at the manufacturing company, our professionals can get it done for you without any stress on your part.

 Related Information & FAQ